mjohanning99/RubyTLDR/README.md

 #### Gems not installed
 RubyTldr relies on two extensions of the Ruby programming language, so-called gems.
 These gems are `colorize` and `rubyzip`. `colorize` will format the output and colorize it so that it looks more appealing and `rubyzip` will extract the .zip file that contains the pages.
 You need to have both of these gems installed for the program to run.
 Generally, the program checks if the needed gems are installed on your system and install them if needed.
 However, that might fail.
 In that case, please try and install the gems manually.
 Ruby gems are generally installed by either typing `gem install gem_name` or `sudo gem install gem_name`.

+#### Symlink not set correctly
+It is possible that the symlink could not be created successfully.
+You can check by running the command `whereis rtldr` or by simply searching the /bin directory with `find /bin/* -name rtldr`; this should show you the location of the executable rtldr symlink.
+If nothing was found, please create a symlink manually by typing `sudo ln -s ~/.rtldr/tldr /bin/rtldr`.

 ## TODO
 Please refer to the TODO.md document located in this repository for an always updated TODO-list.
 However, there are still a few things in general that I need to restructure and improve, most of which won't directly impact the user experience.
 One important feature that I haven't added yet is being able to look at the tldr pages of a specific operating system which is available on the original tldr-pages project.
 Also, I often add `#TODO` comments to my code, so you might find more information in the source code as well.